deniswerth/CosmoFlow/Movies/README.md

   <img src="CosmologicalColliderFlow_StrongMixing.gif">
 </p>

 Note that we have normalized the shape functions to unity in the equilateral configuration.
+The measure of time is expressed in number of efolds.